-Compared to free flow, Tai Chi and Qigong emphasize Qi, our life-force or universal energy.
+Compared to free flow (moving without any predesignated form or pattern), Tai Chi and Qigong emphasise Qi, our life-force or universal energy.
 According to this principle, nothing would exist without Qi; it's the basic building block of all life.
 If Qi runs smoothly within our energetic system, we are healthy and enjoy living our lives in this body we're given.
 If Qi gets blocked somewhere in our body, there's either a feeling of discomfort or then (if the blockage stays there) disease.
 One of the main purposes of practicing Tai Chi and Qigong is to make the Qi stronger, and to clear any blockages in the meridian system.

 Slow = boring?